 We returned to the East Coast and much to our surprise found ourselves in New Jersey, the state New Yorkers love to scorn.
 Our two sons, Alex and David, were born and grew up there and I continued to work in libraries–public and academic–near our home.
 Gerald applied for a rotational assignment to San Francisco and we all spent half a year enjoying that beautiful city and exploring California.
 I brought my reading list along.
 All too soon we were back in New Jersey.

 I continued to work as a librarian in public and academic libraries, but became increasingly interested in finding non-traditional outlets for my library skills.
 I took a job with the book distributor, Baker & Taylor, working with libraries all over the U.S., helping them make purchasing decisions for new and expanding libraries.
 Visiting libraries and meeting librarians around the country connected me with the library profession in wonderful, unexpected ways.
 Later, I worked at a regional library cooperative, arranging continuing education programs for librarians in 3 New Jersey counties.

-The California experience had sharply reminded us of our urban roots–we’d been pining for New York for far too long.
+The San Francisco experience had sharply reminded us of our urban roots–we’d been pining for New York for far too long.
 An apartment in the Chelsea neighborhood of Manhattan brought that missing piece back into our lives.
 We began to divide our time between New York City and the Jersey Shore.
-After 10 years in hectic Chelsea, we moved to the Upper West Side, still hcctic, but greener.
-I still keep up my reading list.
+After 10 years in hectic Chelsea, we moved to the Upper West Side, less hectic and greener.
+I still kept up my reading list.